 Some of our rooms are very old, with the full complement of all the features you would expect: mullioned windows, beautiful views, uneven floors, interesting architectural features, and quite often several flights of stairs to the nearest loo and bathroom!
 Most have their own washbasin, and some of these are 'sets', that is, two rooms, one a bedroom, the other a sitting-room or study.
 Our older buildings include Bodley's Court and Spalding Hostel.

-On the other hand, some rooms are very modern – such as those in New Garden Hostel, built in 2001.
+On the other hand, some rooms are very modern – such as those in Old Garden Hostel and Keynes, which were refurbished in 2021.
 Most of the more recently built rooms have their own bathroom or shower room.
 All rooms have toilet and bathroom facilities in fairly close proximity as well as some shared kitchens.

 Most buildings have either shared kitchens or 'gyp rooms' (rooms where snacks can be prepared).
 Kitchens are fairly simple, but have fridges and microwaves (some have cookers and ovens, but this depends on an ongoing fire safety review).
 In general, the hostels off the main College site have larger cooking spaces with full cookers, whereas rooms on the main site only have gyp rooms without cookers.
 In addition, some bedrooms have their own small fridges.